ManolisPapd/IDEddit/README.md

 ### Issues to keep in mind
   * The application can crash if there are a lot of requests, f.e. .
   * Some comments won't be displayed due to Reddit API limitations, more info [here]
+  * On smaller screens, some widgets will appear to override each other.
+This won't affect the core application.

 [//]: #
    [PyQT5]: <https://github.com/baoboa/pyqt5>